ryanmrestivo/red-team/Information-Gathering/_On-Machine/PEASS-ng/winPEAS/winPEASbat/README.md

 ![](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/raw/master/winPEAS/winPEASexe/images/winpeas.png)

-**WinPEAS is a script that searh for possible paths to escalate privileges on Windows hosts.
-The checks are explained on [book.hacktricks.xyz](https://book.hacktricks.xyz/windows/windows-local-privilege-escalation)**
+**WinPEAS is a script that search for possible paths to escalate privileges on Windows hosts.
+The checks are explained on [book.hacktricks.xyz](https://book.hacktricks.xyz/windows-hardening/windows-local-privilege-escalation)**

-Check also the **Local Windows Privilege Escalation checklist** from [book.hacktricks.xyz](https://book.hacktricks.xyz/windows/checklist-windows-privilege-escalation)
+Check also the **Local Windows Privilege Escalation checklist** from [book.hacktricks.xyz](https://book.hacktricks.xyz/windows-hardening/checklist-windows-privilege-escalation)

 ### WinPEAS.bat is a batch script made for Windows systems which don't support WinPEAS.exe (Net.4 required)